redhat-developer/developers.redhat.com/_cucumber/README.md

 Mobile profiles are executed in parallel using a iphone 6 browser by default.
 All scenarios that are tagged with @desktop will be ignored.

-#### KC DM profile

-Login, Register, and Download tests can be executed using the following profile:

-    kc_dm:
-      -p parallel
-      --tags @kc,@dm

-Keycloak and Download Manager tests are executed in parallel, and only executes tests that are tagged with `@kc` and `@dm`.

-To run keycloak tests:

-    ruby _cucumber/run_tests.rb --host-to-test=dev --profile=kc_dm
-    ruby _cucumber/run_tests.rb --use-docker --host-to-test=dev --profile=kc_dm

 ### Switching Browser or device

 By default the tests are executed using the Chrome browser, however it is possible to switch drivers.